KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

+#### Create the Grass

 Now we do the same thing, but for grass.
 X position is middle of the canvas, Y position is canvas height minus ground thickness because grass grows above the ground!

 ```
-// Ground expands to whole canvas width so position is middle of it,
+// The ground expands to the whole canvas width, so the position is in the center X value of the canvas,
-// But position Y is at top of the ground, so it's canvas height minus ground thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness};
+// Position Y is at the top of the ground, so the height of the ground is canvas_height minus ground_thickness transform::position_2d pos{canvas_width * 0.5f, canvas_height - constants.ground_thickness};
 ```

-Size Y is constant `grass_thickness` and Size X is full `canvas_width` plus the outline thickness because we don’t wanna see the left and right edges, by making it bigger edges will be out of the canvas.
+Size `Y` is constant `grass_thickness` and Size `X` is full `canvas_width` plus the outline thickness, to hide the left and right edges of the ground.

 ```
 // Size X is full canvas but the height is defined in constants
-// We also make it a bit longer by adding the thickness of the outline to hide the outline at sides math::vec2f size{canvas_width + constants.grass_outline_color.thickness * 2.0f, constants.grass_thickness};
+// Make the rectangle longer by adding the thickness of the outline to hide the outline at the sides math::vec2f size{canvas_width + constants.grass_outline_color.thickness * 2.0f, constants.grass_thickness};
 ```

-We use `geometry::blueprint_rectangle` again, and assign `layer<3>`, then tag it.
+Use `geometry::blueprint_rectangle` again and assign `layer<3>` to the rectangle, then tag it.

 ```
 auto grass = geometry::blueprint_rectangle(registry, size, constants.grass_color, pos, constants.grass_outline_color);